DitwanP/CountrySearcher/README.md

 In terms of styling, I chose a unique approach to this project, granting myself creative freedom and the opportunity to delve into more complex CSS techniques.
 This decision proved to be a great learning experience, as it allowed me to explore the trade-offs between aesthetics and performance, particularly when dealing with elements like blur, which can significantly impact a website's overall performance.

+I also learned that designing is tricky and I'm not very good at it for now. 😄

 ### Continued development

 I want to focus on optomizing my sites for a more speedy website.
 I want to find a good balance between visually pleasing and snappy.
 I also want to learn more about incorporating things like smooth scrolling and animations triggered by scroll.